plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 ## What is this?

-This document is a proof of correctness that spells out PLAN's data model, security mechanisms, encryption layers, and access controls.
+This document is a proof of correctness for the PLAN data model, an IRC-inspired virtual channel system that provides a canvas for community content organization, access controls, real-world security features.
+The purpose of this system is to host PLAN clients, playback requested channel entries, process and propagate newly authored entries, and maintain a consistent and secure state.

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-through and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
 The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.